How to fight the ‘pink tax’ amid inflation

 That means leveraging all available work benefits, such as 401(k)s, as well as cutting back on extraneous spending.

 “It makes a big difference how you spend your money,” she adds.
-She urges people to use online calculators to figure out how much you will need in retirement so you have a clear goal.
+She urges people to use online calculators to figure out how much you will need in retirement, so they have a clear goal.
 “Everyone needs a different amount.”

 Meanwhile, given the high rates of inflation across many consumer categories, the additional cost of the pink tax only makes it even harder for women to save.